-In 2018, we won the Nanshan Science & Technology Innovation Center (STIC) competition in Shenzhen, China, and are currently developing the design in preparation for construction.
+In 2018, we won the Nanshan Science & Technology Innovation Center (STIC) competition in Shenzhen, China.

 The concept submitted for the 'Industrial Ecological Rainforest' for the new city quarter was developed by HPP Architects in collaboration with the Shenzhen General Institute of Architectural Design and Research Co., Ltd. (SZAD) and AREP.